Engee documentation

 Artificial neuron

-An artificial neuron is a node of an artificial neural network that is a simplified model of a natural neuron.
-It functions as some non-linear function from a linear combination of all input signals, the result of which is transmitted to a single output.
-Artificial neurons are combined into networks by connecting the outputs of some neurons with the inputs of others.
+An artificial neuron is a node of an artificial neural network, which is a simplified model of a natural neuron.
+It functions as a non-linear function of a linear combination of all input signals, the result of which is transmitted to a single output.
+Artificial neurons are networked by connecting the outputs of some neurons with the inputs of others.
 They are the basic elements of an ideal neurocomputer.
-Artificial neurons and networks are used in a variety of practical applications including prediction tasks, pattern recognition and control.
-They can perform complex tasks through interactions between simple processors.
-Artificial neurons can operate in a biological environment and are biohybrid neurons consisting of artificial and living components.
-However, the use of such models raises serious moral, social and ethical issues.
-A general view of the neuron formula can be presented as follows:
+Artificial neurons and networks are used for various practical purposes, including forecasting, pattern recognition, and control tasks.
+They can perform complex tasks due to the interaction between simple processors.
+Artificial neurons can operate in a biological environment and represent biohybrid neurons consisting of artificial and living components.
+However, the use of such models raises serious moral, social, and ethical issues.
+The general form of the neuron formula can be represented as follows:

 y = ∑w * x + b